 We offer puppies with both unrestricted and restricted AKC registrations as well as crossbred for the positive traits they bring from both parental breeds.
 We receive regular positive reports from their owners (as far away as Oregon and the US Virgin Islands!).We sell a number as house pets as well (one went to a show breeder) and their owners also keep us up to date as to their activities.
 It is common for us to hear “This is the best puppy we’ve ever had!”
 “The smartest…,” “The easiest to train,” “most responsible,” “The most wonderful, sweetest, beautiful….”.
 The GPyrs are a versatile breed, as much at home sleeping in a bed of hay with-in their herd of goats as reclining on a bed of pillows!”

-Our dogs are AKC registered and cleared for hip and other genetic issues.
+Our Great Pyrenees are AKC registered and cleared for hip and other genetic issues.

 Download Rosasharn’s Great Pyrenees Sales Contract.

 OUR GPYR BITCH, GENEVIEVE, DELIVERED A LITTER OF 12 ON OCT 3, 2014!
 THE SIRE IS A PYR-ANATOLIAN CROSS SO THESE PUPS ARE 3/4 PYR, 1/4 ANATOLIAN.
 EXCELLENT LGDS!